tola-ogunyale/personal-apparel-recommender-system/README.md

-# Personal Appareal Recommender System
+# Personal Apparel Recommender System

 A recommender system that generates personalized item recommendations for customers based on purchase history and customer-to-customer similarities.